nasa/trick/trick_source/trick_utils/SAIntegrator/README.md

 #### ```virtual void load();```

 Derived classes should override this method to load/prepare the integrator for the next integration step.
-The default behavior is to set the input value of the independent value to its previous output value, i.e, ```indyVarIn = indyVarOut```.
+The default behavior is to set the input value of the independent value to its previous output value, i.e, ```X_out = X_out```.

 #### ```virtual void unload() = 0;```